DataONEorg/d1_python/client_cli/doc/install.rst

 The CLI is distributed via PyPI, the Python Package Index.

   Set up OS packages required by some of the CLI's PyPI distributed dependencies.
-This includes a build environment for DataONE Python extensions and lxml.
+This includes a build environment for DataONE Python extensions.

   ::